aaloy/TLG_AntiJoin2SpamBot/README.md

 * Bot rename, first to lower case, then to a new different name.

-### TODO

-* More cleaning and refactoring.
-Check for unused functions and duplicated code.
-* ~Move to gettext files for message translation~
+* Moved message translation to gettext files
-* Split bot code in modules:
+* Splited the bot code in modules:
 	* commands
 	* messages
 	* exceptions
-* Add more options to restrict users
+* Addedd an option to restrict users
-* Add a fast command to delete the last message and restrict the user.
+* Add a fast command to delete the last message and restrict an annoying user.